Flank/flank-dashboard/docs/12_state_management_investigation.md

 ### Pros

-1. Based on the pure dart, so the business logic could be reused in non-flutter application.
+1. Based on the pure dart, so the business logic could be reused in a non-flutter application.
-2. Great support for reactivity and asynchronies.
+2. Great support for reactivity and asynchronous programming.
 3. Simple embedded mechanism of state listeners' notification.
 You should just set a new state, and the `StateNotifier` will notify all the listeners.
-4. The application state and the business logic are separated.
+4. The application state and business logic are separated.

 ### Cons

-1. Unable to update the application state without rebuilding the UI. ??
-2. No ability to rebuild the widget tree granular.
+1. No ability to rebuild the widget tree granular.
 If the state changes - all listeners are notified.
-3. A pretty young plugin.
+2. A pretty young plugin.

 # Results